DevExpress-Examples/out-of-maintenance-winforms-dashboard-data-extract-filtering/README.md

 A repository template for creating new examples.
 -->

-# Dashboard For WinForms - Filter the Extract data Source
+# Dashboard for WinForms - Filter the Extract data Source

 The following example creates a data extract from the Excel data source and shows how to filter the extracted data.